-A chair lift is a mechanical accessory available in a variety of designs.
+An elderly chair lift is a mechanical accessory available in a variety of designs.
 Basically, this lift accessory helps seniors get into or out of chairs more easily, and offers access for travel upstairs or downstairs without risk of injury.

 A medical lift chair, or stair lift, offers access to upper or lower floors of a home with reduced risk of injury for both the elderly individual and their caregivers.
 Seniors with disabilities, weakness caused by arthritis or other bone and joint conditions or knee problems may benefit from this lift product.
 In most cases, medical stair lift manufacturers and installers offer chair lifts for individuals with straight or curved staircase.
 Some manufacturers even make exterior stair lifts.

 Stair lifts offer a variety of benefits and functions for seniors, or any individual that has difficulty navigating stairs.
 Design and function of the stair lift may be adapted to the specific needs of the individual.
 Stair lifts may be designed to accommodate individuals without upper body movement or hand function to manipulate buttons that engage or disengage the lift.

 Basic features of stair lifts include a chair that can be swiveled for easy mounting and dismounting, and offers adjustable height and maximum weight allowed features.
 A joystick for the lift is usually placed on the armrest for easy use by the individual.
-Remote control features of these lifts also enable other individuals to operate the chair lift from upstairs or downstairs.
+Remote control features of these lifts also enable other individuals to operate the elderly chair lift from upstairs or downstairs.

 An on/off switch on the lift is a basic safety component, especially useful in homes where small children reside, and these also come with an adjustable and retractable seat belt for added safety.
 Railings for chair lifts are made of strong aluminum, offering smooth and steady climb and decent while keeping the person sitting in the chair stable and even, meaning no tilting sideways, backward or forward during ascent or decent.

 The stair lift operates on a track and car system.
 Tracks are fastened to stairs, which enable the car or chair to travel up and down stairways along the track.
 Track pieces come in sections that are easily attached together and locked, offering optimal security and safety for the lifts.